-Daily backup is certainly the most important thing to avoid your website being corrupted or not accessible.
-You can always fall back to the last backup.
+Daily backup is certainly the most important thing to avoid your website from being corrupted or not accessible.
+You can always fall back on the last backup.
 Unfortunately, you won’t find any daily backup guarantee with HostGator as they only offer one backup a week.

 Or you can select a WordPress tool to create a copy of the entire site and send it to Amazon, Google Drive, or Dropbox.

 There’s no doubt that Bluehost and HostGator are two of the leading web hosting service provider that offers exceptional service.
 However, you can also look for other alternatives that match all the features you need.

 You should consider Bluehost if you want an affordable hosting plan that offers excellent WordPress-specific support, along with some fantastic freebies.
 HostGator will make a better choice if you want higher uptime and an intuitive cPanel control panel.